 We are excited to announce that the Freight’s Historic Open Mic has moved ONLINE!
 We’re calling it THE FREIGHT’S HOOT AT HOME.
-Our next event will be held at 7 PM Pacific on Monday, September 14th.

 How do I watch?

 The Freight’s Hoot at Home will be simultaneously live streamed on multiple platforms.
 The easiest option is to simply watch on this web page (www.thefreight.org/openmic), where we’ll have the YouTube stream embedded.
 We also stream to the Freight’s FaceBook page, YouTube Channel, Twitch Channel and Twitter.

 How do I sign up to participate?

 Signup for Sunday, 11/22 at 1pm is closed.
 The next scheduled open mic is Monday, December 14th at 7PM [Entries will open at noon (Pacific) on Monday December 7th and will remain open until the name drawing at 12 noon on the day of the event].